 Today, I am glad to have accepted this challenge.

 The road was bumpy.
-Keeping my team continuously motivated and improving its Quality in the context of Agile were few of the challenges I have faced.
+Keeping my team continuously motivated and improving its quality in the context of Agile were few of the challenges I have faced.
 Joining an entirely new team, I couldn’t understand a word they would share in dailies, let alone the work they used to perform.
 So, how was I supposed to be their facilitator?
-Their Scrum Master?
-(Even that title was scary at first!).
 Did I mention that my entire team was located thousands of miles away?
 The physical distance was just another bridge that I had to cross.

-Looking 5 years back at myself, I’ve come a long way!
+I’ve come a long way!
 Today, I can assure you, out of experience, that there is no better fit than QAs taking over Scrum Mastery roles.
 As a matter of fact, there are several advantages that come with these two titles intertwined together.
-Reducing the bridge between Developers and QAs is just one example.
-Developing your Testing skills though better implementation of Test Strategies is another one.
-What about the Testing aftermath?
-A great benefit lies in the Quality Metrics in the context of Agile.
+Reducing the bridge between developers and QAs is just one example.
+Developing your testing skills though better implementation of test strategies is another one.
+A great benefit lies as well in the quality metrics in the context of Agile.

-As a QA Manager with almost 8 years of experience in Testing and one of the first on-boarders of Agile in my company (5 years ago), I ask you to join me in my Talk so I can walk you through my experience on how I onboarded my Scrum Mastery role, the bumps my team and I have faced along the way, and the effects of this new role on my team, myself, and my testing skills.
+As a QA Manager with almost 8 years of experience in testing and one of the first on-boarders of Agile in my company, I ask you to join me in my Track Talk so I can walk you through my experience on how I onboarded my Scrum Mastery role, the bumps my team and I have faced, and the effects of this new role on my team, myself, and my testing skills.